-First and foremost, you need to take yourself out of isolation.
+The first step in taking care of yourself as a caregiver is taking yourself out of isolation.
 You aren’t alone.
 Enlist family and friends to provide both emotional support and, on occasion, actual assistance in performing your caregiver responsibilities.
-A little extra company during a visit to the park or the mall with your care-recipient could go a long way toward recharging your emotional batteries.
+A little extra company can go a long way toward recharging your emotional batteries.

 You also need to schedule personal time throughout the week.
 Make this time non-negotiable.
-During the hours you put aside for yourself, pursue your passions, hobbies or favorite activities…even if those activities just involve sitting on the couch and watching television.
+During the hours you put aside for yourself, pursue your passions, hobbies or favorite activities—even if those activities just involve sitting on the couch and watching your favorite shows on television.

-Finally, and most importantly, don’t allow yourself to be overcome by guilt in your personal time.
+Finally, and most importantly, don’t allow yourself to be overcome by guilt by taking personal time.
 You’ve earned it.
 Make the most of it!